TheDigitalGarbologist/workflows-extension-template/README.md

     `$ python carto_extension.py test`

-13. Run the `package` script to create the `extension_{provider}.zip` file.
-It will create a zip file with the extension code and metadata for each provider defined in the metadata file.
+13. Run the `package` script to create the `extension.zip` file.
+It will create a zip file with the extension code and metadata.

     `$ python carto_extension.py package`